FredHutch/flask-python-template/README.md

 Currently, only Python templates are supported.
 However, a similar framework is anticipated for R development in the near future.

+For more information on Flask applications, please see [this repository](https://github.com/FredHutch/scicomp_flask_examples) with examples from SciComp.

 #### Usage

 It is recommended to clone this repository to your local machine, then copy and rename the folder for the project type you wish to develop: